What dies in us when a dog dies?

 I can never listen to Jagjit Singh’s Chitthi na koi sandes in front of others.

 “You’ll get over it…” It’s the clichés that cause the trouble.
-To lose someone you love is to alter your life for ever.
+To lose someone you love is to alter your life forever.
 You don’t get over it because ‘it” is the person you loved.
 The pain stops, there are new people, but the gap never closes.
 How could it?
 The particularness of someone who mattered enough to grieve over is not made anodyne by death.
 This hole in my heart is in the shape of you and no-one else can fit it.
-Why would I want them to?”
+Why would I want them to?”― Jeanette Winterson, Written on the Body

 Brownie died recently, for the quintessential desi, he met the quintessential desi death – run over by a car.
 We – dog lovers – are used to death; after all, loving strays means having to encounter their untimely demise on monthly basis.
 Despite that, every once in a while, there comes a dog who might not be your slavish lover (Unhel), a desperate pleaser (Marlene), or a sweet soul (Naala, she gets her name from her love for open drains) – but his loss is felt viscerally.